 Dagon BLU-RAY DEBUT

-(2017) H.P.
+(2001) H.P.
 Lovecraft’s iconic tale comes to life when the Vestron Video Collector’s Series releases the modern retelling of the horror classic "Dagon" on limited edition Blu-ray.
 Directed by horror mastermind Stuart Gordon and starring Ezra Godden, evil rises and a legend unleashes the rage of Hell after a yacht crashes on the Spanish coast and the survivors are forced to face their nightmares.
 Restored and remastered.
 Extras: Audio commentary with director Stuart Gordon and screenwriter Denis Paoli; audio commentary with director Stuart Gordon and star Ezra Godden; New “Gods & Monsters” discussion with Gordon, interviewed by filmmaker Mick Garris; New “Shadows over Imboca” interview with producer Brian Yuzna; New “Fish Stories” interview with S.T.
 Joshi, author of "I Am Providence: The Life and Times of H.P.
-Lovecraft"; vintage EPK; archival interviews with Gordon, Godden, and other cast and crew; theatrical trailer; New conceptual art gallery from artist Richard Raaphorst; storyboard gallery; still gallery; (Lionsgate).
+Lovecraft"; vintage EPK; archival interviews with Gordon, Godden, and other cast and crew; theatrical trailer; new conceptual art gallery from artist Richard Raaphorst; storyboard gallery; still gallery.
+(Lionsgate).

 A Matter of Life and Death